Latest Videos

 Educational Videos

-- Current progress in improving citrus resistance against HLB.
+by Dr. Arnold Schumann, UF-IFAS Citrus Research and Education Center in Lake Alfred. - Current progress in improving citrus resistance against HLB.

 by Dr. Nian Wang, UF-IFAS Citrus Research and Education Center in Lake Alfred. - Managing Aggressive Weeds in Citrus: Long-Term Solutions and Practical Approaches.